AlexandriaDAO/core/src/perpetua/perpetua.md

 1. **Add a mechanism for shelf data backup and recovery**
    - Provide a way to export and import shelf data for disaster recovery.

-## Performance Optimizations

-1. **Review position rebalancing thresholds**
-   - Current thresholds may trigger rebalancing too frequently with large shelves.

-2. **Optimize ordering operations for large collections**
-   - The ordering logic may be inefficient for shelves with hundreds of items.

-# Required Tests
-f
-- Do thousands of shelf and item reorderings and see what the limits are at.